-PHY141/142 Honors Classical Physics is the honors section of a fast-paced, two-semester long, survey of classical physics, primarily for students majoring in Physics, Mathematics, or Engineering.
+PHY131/132 Classical Physics is a fast-paced, two-semester long, survey of classical physics, primarily for students majoring in Physics, Mathematics, or Engineering.
 Topics for the first semester include classical mechanics, oscillations and (sound) waves, fluids, and thermodynamics.
-The second semester discusses electricity, DC and AC currents, magnetism and electromagnetic waves, light, optics, and a few topics in modern physics.
+The second semester discusses electricity, DC and AC currents, magnetism and electromagnetic waves, light, optics.
+If time permits, we'll discuss also a few topics in modern physics.
 The course has three 55-minute lectures per week with quizzes and assigned homework.
 Homework (online) will be graded and counts towards the final grade.